vkhazin/gkeintro-courseware/best-practices/stateful-workloads.md

 * Single instance stateful application can fully rely on PVC
 * Replicated stateful application will require [a more elaborate approach](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/#statefulset)
 * GCE Disk is the default choice, but there is an option to mount GCP Cloud Storage at [the cost of higher latency](https://cloud.google.com/storage/docs/gcs-fuse)
+* For a streamlined deployment of stateful/highly-available workloads [Helm Charts](https://helm.sh/) likely to save your days of effort

 [![](../media/statefulset.png)](https://blog.yugabyte.com/orchestrating-stateful-apps-with-kubernetes-statefulsets/)